 - warm compresses on the bottom during pushing (if not a waterbirth)

-We went for a hands-and-knees delivery in the water, but to no avail.
+We went for a hands-and-knee delivery in the water but to no avail.

 Since that was the case, I was glad I had these little babies in the freezer…